 Is grilling bad for your health?

-The risks of barbecue lie in the ingredients and preparation, as well as how it’s cooked.
+The risks of barbecue lie in the ingredients and preparation, as well as how long the food is cooked.
 Temperature and length of time are key in protecting yourself from health risks in grilled foods.
 When red meat is overcooked, dangerous burn-induced compounds like Heterocyclic Amines (HCAs) and Polycyclic Aromatic Hydrocarbons (PAHs) are formed.
 These harmful free radical compounds wreak havoc in your body and are linked to numerous health concerns.

 HCAs develop when compounds in red meat like amino acids and sugars react with high temperatures, especially for a long period of time.
 Whether you are frying, baking, or grilling for your summer recipes and cookouts, beware of HCAs.
 They start to form at about 212 F, with the most dangerous and harmful HCAs forming in large quantities at around about 570 F. (Most grilled food is cooked between 375-500 F.)